MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-1.3.0/create-azure-service-principal-azureps.md

 > [!NOTE]
 >
-> If your account doesn't have permission to create a service principal, `New-AzADServicePrincpal` will return an error message containing
+> If your account doesn't have permission to create a service principal, `New-AzADServicePrincipal` will return an error message containing
 > "Insufficient privileges to complete the operation."
 Contact your Azure Active Directory admin to create a service principal.

 There are two types of authentication available for service principals: Password-based authentication, and certificate-based authentication.